Pinkish-Warrior/MagicNook/DEPLOYMENT.md

 Netlify will start building your project.
 This may take a minute or two.
 When it's done, your site will be live!

+### Step 7: Configure Firebase Storage CORS

+This final, crucial step allows your live website to load images and audio from Firebase Storage.

+1.  **Find Your Bucket Name:** Look in your `.env.local` file.
+Your bucket name is the value for `VITE_FIREBASE_STORAGE_BUCKET`.

+2.  **Apply the CORS settings:** In your terminal, inside the `MagicNook` project folder, run the following command.
+Replace `YOUR_BUCKET_NAME_HERE` with the value from your `.env.local` file.

+    ```bash
+    firebase storage:buckets:set-cors cors.json --bucket YOUR_BUCKET_NAME_HERE
+    ```

+    This command uses the `cors.json` file in your project to tell Firebase that it's okay to serve files to your Netlify website URL.

 ---

 ## That's It!